DataDog/dd-sdk-reactnative/README.md

 ### Overriding the reported version

-By default, the SDK will report the `version` as the commercial version of your app (e.g. "1.2.44").
+By default, the SDK will report the `version` as the commercial version of your app (for example, "1.2.44").

-If you use an Over The Air (OTA) updates provider like Microsoft's Codepush, you can override this version to indicate which version of your javascript code is running.
+If you use an Over The Air (OTA) updates provider like Microsoft's Codepush, you can override this version to indicate which version of your JavaScript code is running.

 The recommended way is to do so by specifying a `versionSuffix` to the `DdSdkReactNativeConfiguration` object: